Alternating Current (AC)

 Automatic Transfer Switch (ATS)

 A transfer switch is an electrical switch that switches a load between two sources.
-Some transfer switches are manual, in that an operator initiates the transfer by throwing a circuit breaker, while others are automatic and switch when they sense one of the sources has lost or gained power.
-Automatic Transfer Switches communicate to the generator controller to start the machine and begin producing power.
+Some transfer switches are manual, in that an operator initiates the transfer by throwing a circuit breaker, while other transfer switches are automatic and switch when they sense one of the sources has lost or gained power.
+Automatic Transfer Switches (ATS) communicate to the generator controller to start the machine and begin producing power.

 Charge